silviu-oprea/silviu-oprea.github.io/content/index.md

 - Talk entitled "Socio-demographic considerations in natural language processing: case studies from investigating sarcasm​", at Sabancı University, Türkiye (online).
 - Talk about my work on sarcasm detection and understanding, at Oakland University, MI, USA (online).
 - Talk about my work on sarcasm detection and understanding, at the Technical University of Cluj-Napoca, Romania (online).
+## Contact
+For some reason I'm using iCloud email these days.
+So, if you wanted to reach out, please do so at `silviu dot o the-funny-at-symbol icloud dot com`.